 Use an image connected to your campaigns as your Twitter and Facebook cover images.

 Prepare visual content for our campaign in advance.
 Create promo visuals for your campaign and save them in different formats so you’ll always have the perfect image at hand whether it’s for a Facebook header, a Pinterest post or your Twitter avatar.

 Regularly post about your campaign on all your important social media channels and keep using your hashtag, of course.
 Retweet and share when others post about your campaign and use your hashtag.

 Produce videos specifically geared to sharing on social media — something short, shareable and ideally something that works without sound as well.
 A great example for native videos are those Buzzfeed Tasty videos popping up everywhere on Facebook.

 Include your hashtag in the video and a clear but unobtrusive CTA so people know where to go to learn more.
 This McDonald’s FIFA ad from 2014 does a nice job of incorporating the link to the campaign page into the video itself.

 Post your video directly on Facebook, Instagram and Twitter, instead of just linking to a YouTube video.
 Native videos perform better than third-party embeds.

 10) Write guest posts

 Don’t just talk about your campaign on your own blog.
-Get in touch with other people and brands who might agree to let you write a guest post for their blog where you can plug your campaign.
+Get in touch with other people and brands who might agree to let you write a guest post on their blog where you can plug your campaign.